Edward E. Baptist

 Edward E. Baptist (born 1970) is an American academic and writer.
-He is a professor of history at Cornell University, located in Ithaca, New York, where he specializes in the history of the 19th-century United States, particularly the South.
-Thematically, he has been interested in the history of capitalism and has also been interested in digital humanities methodologies.
+He is a professor of history at Cornell University, where he specializes in the history of the 19th-century United States, particularly the South.
+Thematically, he has been interested in the history of capitalism and digital humanities methodologies.
 He is the author of numerous books.

 Early life and education

 Baptist was born in 1970 in Cambridge, Massachusetts, but he grew up in Durham, North Carolina.
-He graduated from Georgetown University and in 1997 earned his doctorate from the University of Pennsylvania.
+He graduated from Georgetown University in 1992 and in 1997 earned his doctorate from the University of Pennsylvania.

 Career

+He was a lecturer at the University of Pennsylvania from 1997 to 1998.
+From 1998 to 2003, he was the Charlton W. Tebeau Assistant Professor at the University of Miami.
+Since 2003, he has been an assistant professor of history at Cornell University.

-Baptist is a professor of history at Cornell University.
-His areas of interest are 19th-century United States and especially the history of enslavement in America.
-Baptist is the author of many articles and books including The Half Has Never Been Told: Slavery and the Making of American Capitalism and the award-winning Creating an Old South.
+His areas of interest are the 19th-century United States and especially the history of enslavement in America.
+Baptist is the author of many books, including The Half Has Never Been Told: Slavery and the Making of American Capitalism and Creating an Old South.

 In September 2014, Baptist's work came to prominence when The Economist published a review of The Half Has Never Been Told, criticizing Baptist's thesis that growth in cotton productivity was driven primarily by increasing cruelty.
-The review sparked widespread outrage for its statement, "Almost all the blacks in his book are victims, almost all the whites villains.
+The review sparked widespread outrage for its statement: "Almost all the blacks in his book are victims, almost all the whites villains.
 This is not history; it is advocacy."
 This prompted a rare withdrawal of the article and an apology from the magazine.
-Baptist wrote a response in Politico magazine in which he states, Had the Economist actually engaged the book's arguments, the reviewer would have had to confront the scary fact that the unrestrained domination of market forces can sometimes amplify existing forms of oppression into something more horrific.
+Baptist wrote a response in Politico magazine in which he stated: Had the Economist actually engaged the book's arguments, the reviewer would have had to confront the scary fact that the unrestrained domination of market forces can sometimes amplify existing forms of oppression into something more horrific.
 No wonder the Economist abandoned its long-standing intellectual commitments in favor of sloppy old paternalism on Sept.
 4, because if it hadn't, Mr./Ms. Anonymous might have had to admit that market fundamentalism doesn't always provide the best solution for every economic or social problem.